SamNguyen228/Tic_Tac_Toe/README.md

-## Features
+## Tech Stack
-⚛️ Built with React and Vite for fast development
-🔄 Hot Module Replacement (HMR) for instant feedback
-💨 Optionally switch between Babel or SWC via Vite plugins 🧱 Easy to build and deploy
+React

+Vite

+ESLint

+Optional: Babel or SWC for fast refresh

 ## Demo
 You can try the game by visiting the live demo here <a href="https://tic-tac-toe-tan-eight.vercel.app/">Caro Game</a>.